mmu-webdesign/l4-debug-and-selector/instructions.md

 ### Going even further

-Using the transform https://css-tricks.com/almanac/properties/t/transform/ and transition https://css-tricks.com/almanac/properties/t/transition/ properties, can you make the blue box spin 180 degrees when it is hovered (https://css-tricks.com/almanac/selectors/h/hover/) over?
+Using the transform https://css-tricks.com/almanac/properties/t/transform/ and transition https://css-tricks.com/almanac/properties/t/transition/ properties, can you make the blue box spin 180 degrees in 1 second when it is hovered (https://css-tricks.com/almanac/selectors/h/hover/) over?